osisoft/AVEVA-Adapter-Modbus-Docs/content/configuration/data-selection.md

 ### DataTypeCode

+The following tables list all the DataTypeCodes supported in the adapter.

 #### DataTypeCode 1

 | Name          | Value Type | Register Type | Meaning | Output Type | Interface data type code |